osa-ora/hr-mcp-agent-demo/README.md

 ### 4. HR Agent

+We have 2 HR AGent:
-A custom AI agent powered by a local LLM through Ollama.
+First: A custom AI agent powered by a local LLM through Ollama named: "hr_agent.py"
+Second: A LangGrapgh agent also powered by a local LLM through Ollama named: "lang-graph-hr-agent"

 The agent: